dorkamotorka/ComputerScience/FRI/IVZ/second_midterm/notes.md

 ## Useful options

-- Makes sure First TCP segment when initiating a connection is/has a SYN bit
+- Makes sure First TCP segment when initiating a connection is/has a SYN bit (first segment of TCP handshake)

-		iptables -A INPUT -p tcp ! --syn --sport 22 -j ACCEPT # this command allows SSH, if first segment of TCP handshake is SYN bit
+		iptables -A INPUT -p tcp ! --syn --sport 22 -j ACCEPT

 - Add the -s (--source) options to apply rule only for a specific IP/hostname